St. Amant (horse): 1904: three-year-old season

 On his three-year-old debut, St. Amant started odds on favourite for a Biennial Stakes at Newmarket in which he was beaten by His Majesty.
-He showed an unpleasant side to his character by attempting to bite the rider of the winner during the race, and was fitted with blinkers from then on.
+He showed an unpleasant side to his character by attempting to bite the winner's rider during the race, and was fitted with blinkers from then on.
 He was nevertheless made 11/4 favourite for the 2000 Guineas on 27 April.
 After tracking Henry The First in the early stages, he took the lead two furlongs out, pulled well clear and won easily, beating John O'Gaunt by four lengths.
 His winning time was more than a second faster than that set by Pretty Polly in the 1000 Guineas at the same meeting.
 St. Amant's temperament problems resurfaced in the Newmarket Stakes over ten furlongs on 12 May, in which he "declined to exert himself" and finished third behind Henry The First and John O'Gaunt.
-The performance led some to question the colt's attitude and "courage", with one observer describing him as a "thorough rogue" and his odds for the Derby drifted out from 9/4 favourite to 5/1.
+The performance led some to question the colt's attitude and "courage", with one observer calling him a "thorough rogue", and his odds for the Derby drifted from 9/4 favourite to 5/1.

-At Epsom St. Amant was ridden as at Newmarket by Kempton Cannon, in an unusually small field of eight runners.
-The French-trained colt Gouvernant started 7/4 favourite in front of a crowd which included the King and the Prince of Wales.
-The race was run in a violent thunderstorm, which appeared to adversely affect some of the runners including Gouvernant and Henry The First but St. Amant broke quickly, opened up a clear lead, and was never headed.
+At Epsom St. Amant was ridden, as at Newmarket, by Kempton Cannon, in an unusually small field of eight runners.
+The French-trained colt Gouvernant started 7/4 favourite in front of a crowd that included the King and the Prince of Wales.
+The race was run in a violent thunderstorm, which appeared to adversely affect some of the runners, including Gouvernant and Henry The First, but St. Amant broke quickly, opened up a clear lead, and was never headed.
 He won "in a canter" by three lengths from John O'Gaunt, with St Denis six lengths further back in third, being greeted by "deafening cheers" from the crowd.
 The enthusiastic reception was largely due to the popularity of St. Amant's owner, "Leo" Rothschild, who was well known for his charitable work.
 As part of the celebrations Rothschild distributed coal, groceries and money to the widows of Newmarket, and gave half a crown to every schoolchild in the neighborhood.